hannesdatta/course-odcm/content/docs/tutorials/webscrapingadvanced/_index.md

 - Learn how to save the retrieved data as tabular files (e.g., CSV)

 ## Getting started
 - [Download the tutorial](webscraping-advanced.ipynb) (right-click, download linked file as...).
-Then, open the file in Jupyter Notebook and start the tutorial!
+Then, open the file in Jupyter Notebook and start the tutorial! __Note that this tutorial does not run on Google Colab__.